Kilternan Parish is committed to providing a caring, supportive and friendly environment where

 effect it has had on the target.
 It promotes the perpetrator and the rest of the group involved

-3. Time Out – by providing some space and time between the perpetrator and target and
+in the bullying behaviour with an opportunity to redeem themselves. - Time Out – by providing some space and time between the perpetrator and target and

 allowing both parties involved to think about the incident that has taken place, time apart